storacha/specs/w3-egress-tracking.md

 }
 ```

-The example shows that the consolidation process was successful, but a receipt failed to be processed.
+The example shows that the consolidation process was successful and receipts processed successfully account for a total of 123456789 bytes of egress.
+However, a receipt in the batch failed to be processed.
 The `errors` array contains a list of errors that occurred during the processing of the receipts.
 If all receipts were processed successfully, the `errors` list will be empty.

 ### Schema